jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 ## The Problem of Composable Designs
 Higher-level testing cannot easily test one type of design paradigm: [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).

 Behavior emerges from a composable design via the interaction of objects, which are assembled at run-time.
 Unit Tests can specify and confirm behavior for individual classes in isolation.
-Unit/Integration Tests can also confirm that the objects can be created and assembled in various combinations.
+Unit/Integration Tests can also confirm that the objects are created and assembled in various combinations.
 Unit/Integration Tests can confirm the behaviors that emerge from test specified object compositions.

 However, developers and testers won’t be able to cover all possible scenarios.
 This is not a case of developer or tester incompetence.
 Object composition may be unlimited.
 It’s impossible to cover all possible scenarios when there’s a potentially infinite number of them.

-For some designs, the configuration of compositions might remain within the definition of development.
+For some designs, the configuration of compositions might remain within control of development.
 This limited set of compositions can be tested via Integration Tests.
-But when behavior composition be made available to users, customers or even customer support, they are free to define any compositions.
+But when behavior composition is available to users, customers or even customer support, they are free to define any compositions.
 These cannot be tested, since they may not be defined until long after the software has been released.

 The more composition options a design supports, the quicker the composition combinatorics explode.
 The [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) supports the most composition options.
 We can test each of the elements of an Interpreter design easily.
 We can’t test all the composition possibilities.